arkivanov/MVIKotlin/README.md

 <img src="docs/media/mvikotlin.jpg" alt="MVIKotlin" width="600"/>

-#### Responsibility
+#### Responsibilities and architecture

 MVIKotlin does not bring or enforce any particular architecture.
-Its responsibility can be described as follows:
+There is one primary responsibility of the library:

-- To provide a single source of truth for `State` (the scope is not defined, it can be a whole app, a screen, a feature, or a part of a feature);
+- To provide a single source of truth for `State`.
+The scope is not defined, it can be a whole app, a screen, a feature, or a part of a feature.

+There are also two optional responsibilities, which the library can take care of for you:

-- To provide an abstraction for UI with efficient updates (however this is not obligatory, you can use whatever you want);
+- To provide an abstraction for UI with efficient updates (diffing).
-- To provide lifecycle aware connections (binding) between inputs and outputs (again this is not obligatory in any way).
+- To provide lifecycle aware connections (bindings) between inputs and outputs.

 Everything else is out of scope of the library, there are no definitions for "screens", "features", "modules", etc. Also, no particular reactive framework is enforced/exposed.
 This gives a lot of flexibility: